Salt bridge (protein): Methods for quantifying salt bridge stability in proteins

 The contribution of a salt bridge to the overall stability to the folded state of a protein can be assessed through thermodynamic data gathered from mutagenesis studies and nuclear magnetic resonance techniques.
 Using a mutated pseudo-wild-type protein specifically mutated to prevent precipitation at high pH, the salt bridge’s contribution to the overall free energy of the folded protein state can be determined by performing a point-mutation, altering and, consequently, breaking the salt bridge.
-For example, a salt bridge was identified to exist in the T4 lysozyme between aspartic acid (Asp) at residue 70 and a histidine (His) at residue 31 (Figure 3).
-Site-directed mutagenesis with asparagine (Asn) (Figure 4) was done obtaining three new mutants: Asp70Asn His31 (Mutant 1), Asp70 His31Asn (Mutant 2), and Asp70Asn His31Asn (Double Mutant).
+For example, a salt bridge was identified to exist in the T4 lysozyme between aspartic acid (Asp) at residue 70 and a histidine (His) at residue 3.
+Site-directed mutagenesis with asparagine (Asn) was done obtaining three new mutants: Asp70Asn His31 (Mutant 1), Asp70 His31Asn (Mutant 2), and Asp70Asn His31Asn (Double Mutant).

-Figure 4.
 Mutagenesis of T4 lysozyme salt bridge between Asp70 and His31.
 (Note that His does not have an amine group but an imidazole group.)

 Once the mutants have been established, two methods can be employed to calculate the free energy associated with a salt bridge.
 One method involves the observation of the melting temperature of the wild-type protein versus that of the three mutants.
 The denaturation can be monitored through a change in circular dichroism.
 A reduction in melting temperature indicates a reduction in stability.
 This is quantified through a method described by Becktel and Schellman where the free energy difference between the two is calculated through ΔTΔS.
 There are some issues with this calculation and can only be used with very accurate data.
 In the T4 lysozyme example, ΔS of the pseudo-wild-type had previously been reported at pH 5.5 so the midpoint temperature difference of 11 °C at this pH multiplied by the reported ΔS of 360 cal/(mol·K) (1.5 kJ/(mol·K)) yields a free energy change of about −4 kcal/mol (−17 kJ/mol).
 This value corresponds to the amount of free energy contributed to the stability of the protein by the salt bridge.